All about capacity planning (and why it’s the reality check you need)

 Nobody has a better grasp on how much bandwidth your team has available than your team members themselves.
 They’re the ones with boots on the ground, so you should be engaging in candid conversations about their workloads and what additional projects they think they could take on.

 Remember that capacity is constantly evolving, so this needs to be a recurring conversation.
 Dedicate a few minutes of your regular team meeting to discussing what’s currently on everybody’s plate so that you’re armed with updated information about their existing workloads and obligations.
+Documenting these conversations on the Roles and responsibilities template is helpful to reference back on at the beginning of new quarters, projects, or future capacity check-ins.

 3. Get the necessary details upfront